How One Little Cable Company Exposed Telecom's Achilles' Heel

 Seriously gazillions?!?! is it me or does msmash get worse with every post.

-Basic Steps Needed (Score:3)
+Basic Steps Needed (Score:5, Interesting)

 In the USA, backbone data is cheap, the cable companies are a monopoly with built out networks that are 10+ years old, and they are raking in the cash with no price regulation and minimal oversight.
 It is high time that laws were passed to: